1. No. There are many beautifully illustrated books, and videos

 Find a friend, someone I call a “body buddy,” that you can work out with and support each other.

 2. Yes.
-If you are not self-motivated, you may choose to hire a personal fitness trainer for guidance, instruction, to monitor your progress, and to hold you accountable.
+You may choose to hire a personal fitness trainer for motivation, guidance, instruction, while recovering from an injury, sport-specific training, to monitor your progress, and to hold you accountable.

 Clearly state your goals to the trainer.
 If you have not defined your goals, then there is no way to measure your progress in reaching them.